Skip to Content

 I have noticed something that I like to call “Oh, F*$k It!” syndrome.
-It’s when you have been cruising along with habits that serve you well when all of a sudden you just can’t do it anymore.
+It’s when you’ve been cruising along with habits (new or old) that serve you well when all of a sudden you just can’t do it anymore.
 Sometimes this collapse is brought on by exhaustion and sometimes outside stressors.
-But when that moment hits, you make the decision to let your good habit slip.
+But when that moment hits, that good habit that has been helping you slips.

 For me, this most often takes place when I’ve been burning the candle at both ends and I finally break down and “cheat” somehow.
 Maybe it’s ordering a pizza when I already have food that’s ready to cook, sleeping in rather than doing my stress-relieving workout, or drinking a little more alcohol than I should.